Batch Brew Calculator

 Read the Result

-The result card shows your coffee dose in grams, the dose per liter, number of servings, and an SCA range indicator.
-The band tells you whether you are in the SCA Batch Brew Standard target zone.
+The result card shows servings (adjusted for water absorption), final brew volume, coffee dose in grams, dose per liter, and an SCA range indicator.
+The band tells you whether your ratio falls within the SCA window.

 Batch Brew: The Math Most Cafés Skip

-Batch brew is where most cafés actually live: a commercial brewer, a 1-gallon airpot, a timer set for the morning rush.
-Getting the dose right is simple math that almost everyone eyeballs, which is why so much batch coffee tastes wrong.
-The SCA’s Batch Brew Standard targets 55 g per liter of water (roughly 7.5 g per 6 oz cup).
-If your café is using a coffee scoop and “it looks about right,” this calculator will tell you whether you’re anywhere near that target.
+Batch brew is what most cafés run all day: a commercial drip brewer filling carafes or airpots at volume.
+Getting the dose right is simple math that most operators eyeball, which is why so much batch coffee tastes off.
+If your café is using a scoop and “it looks about right,” use a scale instead.
+This calculator will show you exactly where you land.

 Ratio, Water Quality, and Scaling

-Water quality matters more in batch brew than in most methods because you are running high volumes through the same water profile all day.
+Water quality matters for batch brew just as it does for any other method.
 The SCA Water Quality Handbook recommends 75–250 mg/L TDS for brew water.
-If you’re outside that range, dose adjustments alone will not fix taste problems caused by mineral content.
+If your water falls outside that range, install a filtration system on the brewer or use properly filtered water when scaling up.
+Dose adjustments alone will not fix taste problems caused by mineral content.

-When scaling from a test batch to a full urn, keep the ratio constant: multiply dose and water proportionally.
-The error most operators make is measuring water volumetrically (correct) and measuring coffee by scoop or weight-guessing (incorrect).
-Use a scale.
-A 10-gallon urn at 1:18 needs approximately 2,100 g of coffee; a scoop estimate might land you 20% off in either direction.
+When scaling up, keep the ratio constant and multiply dose and water proportionally.
+Measure coffee by weight, not by scoop.
+A 10-liter urn at 1:16 needs 625 g of coffee; a scoop estimate can put you 20% off in either direction.

 | Ratio | g/L | SCA Band | Notes |